LucasBehrendt/investorsclub/README.md

 ## User Experience (UX)
 ### Site Owner Goals
+- Attract people interested in finance.
+- Fill a need for socializing with likeminded peers.
+- Provide a space from where physical meetings can be arranged.
+- Give new potential members an easy way of contacting the club.
 ### User Stories
 -	#### First Time User
+    - Get familiar with the website and have a positive experience.
+    - Briefly learn about the clubs purpose and history.
+    - Navigate the website with ease and check out upcoming events.
+    - Find the contact form easily and get an overall povitive impression of the club.
 -	#### Returning User
+    - Be able to sign up for membership and understand what this entails.
+    - Browse upcoming events and find locations / dates that suit me.
+    - Have the option of contacting the club with questions.
 -	#### Frequent User
+    - Sign up for upcoming events and get feedback that i am registered.
+    - Be able to get more involved with the club through the contact form.
+    - Be able to suggest new events and locations.
 ### Design
 ### Wireframes